PrinceRaj1161/Linear-Regression/README.md

-# Linear-Regression
+# Machine Learning
-This is the practice of linear regression(AI/ML)
+This is the practice of Machine Learning